abhinav4848/Obsidian-Medicine/uti.md

 - 7 days of abx.
 - Send MSU in all cases before starting abx.
 - NICE: _'Referral to urology is not routinely required for men who have had one uncomplicated lower urinary tract infection (UTI).'_
+- for prostatitis- [[ciprofloxacin]], ofloxacin, or Trimethoprim 200mg BD for 14 days.

 ## Pregnant women
 Pregnant female: 7 days (for symptomatic or asymptomatic bacteriuria)